 This "petit salon," an homage to Milan's Villa Necchi by Sawyer-Berson Architects, was a stand-out among NYC showhouses of recent years.
 It featured H. Theophile's handsome period hardware - including a unique lever and backplate design ca. 1930 in aged brass finish.

 Working with H. Theophile's unique collection of European knob and hinges, designer Michael S. Smith developed a eclectic and refined suite of architectural hardware for this extraordinary penthouse residence executed in collaboration with Ferguson & Shamamian Architects.
-See the cover story in AD.
+See the cover story in Architectural Digest.

 Edward Durell Stone's masterpiece was restored by Steven Harris Architects and introduced H. Theophile's "fin cuffs", engineered door hardware solutions combining new functionality with the minimalist spirit of the architecture.

-The ultimate New York City townhouse for Marc Jacobs was produced and curated by design luminaries Thad Hayes, John Gachot, and Paul Fortune, and featured on the cover of AD.
+The ultimate New York City townhouse for Marc Jacobs was produced and curated by design luminaries Thad Hayes, John Gachot, and Paul Fortune, and featured on the cover of Architectural Digest.
 It was fitted throughout with custom door and cabinetry hardware by H. Theophile.

 As official provisioners of hardware to several American and European yacht builders, H. Theophile has demonstrated American leadership in the production of marine hardware to the highest international standards of design, engineering and craftsmanship.

 In 2018 H. Theophile worked with an international design team to create, produce, and outfit all of the hardware for one of Netherlands' largest superyachts, a 110 meter long vessel by Feadship.